 Patience isn’t always my thing.
 I’m the queen of not reading recipes all the way through and even when I’m “really trying,” I will somehow still miss a few key steps.

 I first attempted corn tortillas about a year ago.
-I was reading Rick Bayless’ cookbook and in it he writes “I encourage you to make your own corn tortillas at least once, if for no other reason than to fill the kitchen with that alluring aroma and to relish the instant gratification of a toasty, press-baked-eaten tortilla.”
+I was reading Rick Bayless’s cookbook and in it he writes, “I encourage you to make your own corn tortillas at least once, if for no other reason than to fill the kitchen with that alluring aroma and to relish the instant gratification of a toasty, pressed-baked-eaten tortilla.”

 I chalked it up to my heritage… maybe Italian girls weren’t born to make tortillas.

 Many months later, when my tortilla-making frustration was a distant memory, I tried again with better success.
 I’ll even go as far as to say that now I can make them well.
 They’re no Topolobampo tortillas, but of course they’re leaps and bounds better than the processed packaged kind.